Dishman + Co. Choreography

 mission

 Dishman + Co.
-Choreography is a collaborative dance company based in NYC.
+Choreography is a NYC-based professional collaborative dance company building connection in a fractured culture through moving dialogues among varied voices.

-We believe each body “speaks” in distinct postures and movement qualities - physical dialects formed by our bodies’ shapes and experiences.
-We believe the ways people move express something of who they are and that moving together creates a culture of connection in which different, even differing voices can be heard and more deeply known.
+We believe each body “speaks” in distinct postures and movement qualities - physical dialects formed by our bodies’ different shapes and experiences.

 process

-The artists practice attuning to each other’s physicalities in layered movement explorations, receptively negotiating their different qualities and choices - often real-time or in close proximity.
-This physical “listening” requires rigorous attentiveness to the others’ bodies, rooted in a commitment to receive and respond to each voice while maintaining one’s own.
+Led by Artistic Director Elizabeth Dishman, DishCo’s collaborating dance artists practice attuning to each others’ movement voices, receptively negotiating their different qualities and expressions.
+This “body listening” fosters deep attentiveness, grounded in a commitment to receive and respond to each voice while maintaining one’s own.

 photo by Stephen Delas Heras